absolute-community/absolute-masternode-tool/doc/deterministic-mn-migration.md

 #### Can I modify the payout address without resetting the place in the payment queue?
 Yes, you can do it.
-For this, you must send a **ProUpRegTx** transaction from Dash Core - as of now, DMT does not have a user interface supporting this functionality, so you will need to manually execute commands from the Dash Core Debug console.
+For this, you must send a **ProUpRegTx** transaction from Absolute Core - as of now, DMT does not have a user interface supporting this functionality, so you will need to manually execute commands from the Absolute Core Debug console.

 **Here are the steps**
-1. Start Dash Core wallet and wait for it to synchronize with the network
+1. Start Absolute Core wallet and wait for it to synchronize with the network

-2. Import the owner private key to the Dash Core wallet if you have not done it before
+2. Import the owner private key to the Absolute Core wallet if you have not done it before

     2.1.
 If your wallet is protected by passphrase (recommended), unlock